chapter 4 header

 If you just need to get an approximation of what you might qualify for mortgage-wise, pre-qualification is a good route.
 However, if you're more serious about getting a mortgage loan and need some reliable documentation about what you are eligible for, a pre-approval is a better option.

-One of the primary benefits of a mortgage pre-approval has to do with making an offer on a home.
+One of the primary benefits of a mortgage pre-approval is the ability to make a competitive offer on a home that sellers will take seriously.
 Sellers may be skeptical of home buyers who claim they have the funds to purchase their home but back out at the last minute.
 To be more competitive as a buyer, an official pre-approval letter shows sellers that you are serious about making an offer and that you have the means to buy the home.

 Another big reason to get pre-approved is to see what kind of rates you qualify for, especially compared to multiple lenders.
 While many lenders use similar standards or benchmarks to determine interest rates, lenders still differ and may offer higher or lower rates depending on your finances and circumstances.
 Getting pre-approved lets you shop around for both houses and lenders.